-The first step in treating depression is recognizing that you are depressed.
+The first step in treating depression is recognizing that you are clinically depressed, which is a syndrome of both physical and emotional symptoms that is different from just normal everyday sadness.
 The second step is seeking help.
 These two steps may in fact be the hardest part of the entire treatment process.
 Once you seek help from a qualified health care provider, you will find that there are numerous treatment options to help you get back on track.

 Once you decide to seek medical help, start with your primary care doctor.
-He or she can evaluate you to make sure that medicines or another illness are not the source of your symptoms.
+They can evaluate you to make sure that medicines or another illness are not the source of your symptoms.

 Your doctor may prescribe treatment or may refer you to a mental health care professional who can perform a thorough assessment and recommend appropriate treatment.